 Plantains, both green and the ripe yellow ones are very common in Kerala cuisine.
 Come to think of it, Kerala might be the only state in India where plantains are grown abundantly.
 Plantain chips , which are nothing but green plantains peeled and thinly sliced and deep fried in coconut oil, are one of the specialty food items of Kerala.
 Plantain fritters are also a very common keralan food!
 And steamed ripe plantains are always an accompaniment to breakfast in the Malayalee household.

 I have posted recipe for Kerala plantain fritters before.
 Today I just wanted to post this simple dish of fried plantains made by cooking them and pan frying them.
 I first had these in a resort when we were vacationing in Cancun.
-So this is really the Mexican way of making ripe plantains I think (not sure).
+So this is really the Mexican/Latin American way of making ripe plantains.
 Only variation I have done here is that I have used coconut oil to fry them and added maple syrup instead of refined sugar.
-This dish is so easy to make but is so tasty and makes a delicious and nutritious paleo breakfast!
+In kerala, sometimes ghee is also used instead of coconut oil to fry these.
+This dish is so easy to make but is so tasty and not only makes a delicious and nutritious paleo breakfast but can easily pass of as a sweet treat as well!

 Ripe plantains cooked and then lightly fried in coconut oil and served warm topped with maple syrup